 EFFECT OF CHANGES

 Aging skin repairs itself more slowly than younger skin.
 Wound healing may be up to 4 times slower.
 This contributes to pressure ulcers and infections.
-Diabetes, blood vessel changes, lowered immunity, and similar factors also affect healing.
+Diabetes, blood vessel changes, lowered immunity, and other factors also affect healing.

-Skin disorders are so common among older people that it is often difficult to tell normal changes from those related to a disorder.
+Skin disorders are so common among older people that it is often hard to tell normal changes from those related to a disorder.
 More than 90% of all older people have some type of skin disorder.

 Skin disorders can be caused by many conditions, including: